 - 1915 Property bought by Altona Beach Estates Ltd.

-- 1963-1988 Homestead housed a number of local organisations including the camera club, children’s dentist and Altona Historical Society.
+- 1963-1988 Homestead housed a number of local organisations including the camera club, children’s dentist and the Altona Historical Society.
+In 1964 the outbuildings were demolished to make way for the Municipal Library on Queen Street.

 - 1988 Homestead underwent major restoration funded by City of Altona and the Australian Bicentennial Authority.